Contents

 Hello guys, This is an Example to Get Device Orientation and Set Preferred Orientation in React Native.
 In this example we will see how can you control screen orientation and how can you get the rotation of the screen.
 Sometimes it becomes very much important to manage the orientation of the screen and if it is done properly then it will provide a user-friendly experience to your app users which is very much important for a developer.

-If I have to mention the most general example of screen rotation or the orientation of the screen then a video playing application like Youtube is the best example, it uses the screen very well using the orientation as users are very comfortable with portrait mode while searching and after playing a video it provides the landscape option to use your full screen.
+If I have to mention the most general example of screen rotation or the orientation of the screen then a video-playing application like Youtube is the best example, it uses the screen very well using the orientation as users are very comfortable with portrait mode while searching and after playing a video it provides the landscape option to use your full screen.

 In this example, we are going to see how to control screen rotation/orientation using react-native-orientation